ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 ``ANSIBLE_METADATA`` contains information about the module for use by other tools.
 At the moment, it informs other tools which type of maintainer the module has and to what degree users can rely on a module's behaviour remaining the same over time.

-For new modules, the following block can be simply added into your module
+For new built-in modules, the following block can be simply added into your module

 .. code-block:: python